ORIE4741/section/Section 1 Julia/README.md

 Pkg.build("IJulia")
 ```

-Then open Jupyter notebook by typing `jupyter notebook` in command line.
+Then open Jupyter notebook by typing `jupyter notebook` in **command line (not Julia prompt)**.
 You will find the Julia kernel as shown at the beginning.
 (If you already have a Jupyter notebook session open before installing IJulia.jl, refresh the Jupyter notebook webpage. )

 ## Part 2: Access the Jupyter notebook for this section